 For Bengt Kedner, who has been afflicted by stroke five times, the IQoro neuromuscular training device, delivers quality of life in a daily battle with his swallowing difficulties and snoring.
 Most recently, his mobility in his right-hand side has been restored.

 Bengt Kedner has been severely tested.
 After his first stroke in 1997 he has been afflicted by four more in the space of a few years.
 If you ask him how he’s managed to pick himself up time after time he says...

 Back in 2011 Eine fell so badly that she struck her head and suffered a stroke.
 That led to a problem with speech, balance and swallowing difficulties.
 Thanks to a new treatment method however, Eine could soon begin to speak and swallow again, and today is fit again.

 Eine and Lars Sellman work as a team, finishing each others’ sentences and agreeing with each other.
 The atmosphere around them is electric and you can’t miss the warmth between them.
 The couple had left the hurly burly of the big city for a peaceful village in the countryside.

-Text by: Dr. Mary Hägg, Doctor of Medicine, Post-doctoral researcher at Uppsala University specialising in orofacial medicine, Head of Department at the Speech and Swallowing Faculty: Ear, Nose and Throat Clinic at Hudiksvall Hospital, Sweden.
+Text by: Dr. Mary Hägg, Doctor of Medicine, Post-doctoral researcher at Uppsala University specialising in orofacial medicine, Head of Department at the Speech and Swallowing Centre: Ear, Nose and Throat Clinic at Hudiksvall Hospital, Sweden.
 Registered Dentist.
 In cooperation with MYoroface.
 October 2016

 (Translation from the original Swedish text by T.W.Morris, MYoroface.)